veltzer/teaching-slides/marp/courses/assembly-programming-using-gas/12_memory_managements.md

 - Pages: Fixed-size blocks of memory (typically 4KB)
 - Page tables: Map virtual addresses to physical addresses
 - TLB (Translation Lookaside Buffer): Cache for page table entries

----

-## Questions?

-Thank you for attending this session on memory management in assembly!